 - 1. Diagnosed with CF and with data within the CF registry - 2.
 Aged 16 years and above - 3.
-Taking inhaled mucolytics or antibiotics via a chipped nebuliser (e.g. eTrack or I-Neb) or able and willing to take via eTrack or I-Neb.
+Current taking, or willing to take inhaled mucolytics or antibiotics via a chipped nebuliser (e.g. eTrack or I-Neb), and/or taking any form of medication for CF from which a Medicine Possession Ration (MPR) can be calculated.